This Month in a Nutshell

 Is your Lawn Suffering again?

-If your lawn suffered badly in the dryness last year, and even with your best efforts is suffering again then perhaps there is an underlying problem.
+If your lawn suffered badly in the dryness last year and, even with your best efforts, is suffering again, perhaps there is an underlying problem.
 This may be the cause: An Old Lawn!

-If not and you want to assist your lawn we have help for you in our Lawn Trends section and also wanted to draw your attention to the practice of using a wetting agent as a preventative in our article How to Stop my Lawn Drying Out.
+If not, and you want to assist your lawn in dryer weather, we want to draw your attention to the practice of using a wetting agent as a preventative in our article How to Stop my Lawn Drying Out.

 What's New?

-In our new section Lawn Care Problems we have added dozens of new articles to help you care for your lawn.
-They answer many of the most common and not so common questions and problems you ask us on a day to day basis.
-Here are the latest articles added during the last few months:
+In our Lawn Care Problems section, we have dozens of articles to help you care for your lawn.
+They answer many of the most common and not-so-common questions and problems you ask us on a day-to-day basis.
+Here are the latest articles updated during the last few months:

 New for this Lawn Diary